Study Guide for Plutarch's Life of Publicola

 Introduction

-If you were the head of the new Roman government, how would you feel about receiving a "friendly" visit from the agents of the former king?
+If you were the head of the new Roman government, how would you feel about receiving a "friendly" visit from agents of the former king?
 Would you even let them in the door?
-Tarquin sent some of his men to Rome with promises that he would be a nicer king in the future (if the Romans let him back in), and with the presumed threat that if they did not permit him to return, he would come back by force.
+Tarquin promised that he would be a nicer king in the future if the Romans asked him to return, but threatened that if they did not, he would come back by force.

 Vocabulary